Karolczaq/Karolczaq/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a tutoring app called Vecote
+- 🔭 I’m currently building an all-in-one app for teaching called Vecote
 - 🌱 I’m currently learning TypeScript, React, Next.js, and all sorts of web tools

 <!--